GreatApo/Amazfit-Timeline-Widget/README.md

 ### Features
 - This is a Pace/Stratos/Verge Widget
-- Shows your phone calendar event provided that they are pushed to watch by Amazmod [Amazmod Project](https://github.com/AmazMod/AmazMod)
+- Shows your phone calendar
-- Shows only future events and from the last 10 minutes
+- Shows only future events and from the last 10 minutes In order to work, [Amazmod](https://github.com/AmazMod/AmazMod) (both phone and service/watch) must be installed, and calendar data forwarding should be enabled.

 ### Bugs / To Do